129th Rescue Wing: Insignia

-The Air Force Shield, bordered in white, a gold and blue background with two elongated stars in the blue field.
+The Air Force Shield is bordered by a white, a gold and blue background with two elongated stars in the blue field.
 A silver braid sword with red handle and hand protector divides the gold and blue fields.
 Superimposed over the sword and both fields is an olive wreath in green.
 The unit name is in blue on a white scroll.

 The emblem bears the colors of deep blue and gold for the Air Force and the colors red, white and blue for the United States of America.
 The sword symbolizes strength in war; the wreath symbolizes the peacetime mission.
 The deep blue field with the two stars and the gold field signify the nighttime and daytime environments in which the wing operates.

 History

 Formed on 3 April 1955 as the 129th Air Resupply Group by the California Air National Guard.
 The 129th was a new organization with no prior history or lineage.
 It was granted recognition by the National Guard Bureau and was stationed at Hayward Airport, California.